johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 The primary use case for the proposed multi-signer architecture is the following scenario: A zone owner needs to remove the single point of failure that the DNSSEC signer constitutes.
-For this reason it contracts with two or more “multi-signer capable” DNS providers.
+For this reason it contracts with two or more "multi-signer capable" DNS providers.
 Each such DNS provider provides the following service:

  * Receive the unsigned zone via zone transfer.